Spr19CS210/PA-Drill-Section-Writeups/Drills/drill04-README.md

 ## sumTree

 Return the sum of all the data on the given tree.
-Copy the TreeNode.java file from Drills-Public that is in the drill04 subdirectory.

 ## createConfigStr